clasqm/yabasiclibs/linuxmisc/README.md

     + This implementation only uses screensavers that do not need an Internet connection.
     + See two ways to handle a screensaver in *test.bas*.
     + **System commands used:** *termsaver*, *pkill*, *clear*.

++ **StripDoc$**(filename$) - Convert a Microsoft Word .doc (NOT .docx) file to text and return the result as a string variable.
+    + For best results your filename should be enclosed in single quotation marks so that it will not get confused by spaces.
+This routine will not check for that.
+    + **System commands used:** *antiword*.

 + **StripLFoffSysCmd$**(val$) -  Remove linefeeds from the results of a system call.
     + If the results of a system() or system$() command end on a LF (most do), strip the LF off and return the resulting string.